popphp/pop-mail/README.md

     composer require popphp/pop-mail

+Or, require it in your composer.json file

+    "require": {
+        "popphp/pop-mail" : "^4.0.0"
+    }

 ### A Note about SMTP
 The SMTP transport component within `pop-mail` is forked from and built on top of the SMTP features and functionality of the [Swift Mailer Library](https://github.com/swiftmailer/swiftmailer) and the great